opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param dst: output array that has the same size and number of channels as the input array(s); the depth is defined by ``dtype`` or ``src1``/``src2``.

-    :param mask: optional operation mask – 8-bit single channel array, that specifies elements of the destination array to be changed.
+    :param mask: optional operation mask – 8-bit single channel array, that specifies elements of the output array to be changed.

     :param dtype: optional depth of the output array (see the discussion below).